 Grooming the Lancashire Heeler

-By Cindra Grooming Products – USA-Made, Professional Grooming Essentials
+By Cindra Grooming Products — USA-Made Professional Grooming Essentials

 The Lancashire Heeler is a small but rugged working breed originally developed for driving cattle and controlling vermin.
 Despite their size, they carry a true working double coat designed to protect them from weather, debris, and physical work.
-Proper grooming focuses on maintaining coat balance, healthy skin, and correct texture—never fluff or cosmetic finish.
+Proper grooming focuses on maintaining coat balance, healthy skin, and correct texture — never fluff or cosmetic finish.

 COAT

 The Lancashire Heeler has a short, dense double coat.
 The outer coat is fine but firm and lies close to the body, while the undercoat is soft and insulating.
 The coat should appear smooth, weather-resistant, and natural.
 Excessive softening, heavy conditioning, or styling products are incorrect for the breed.
+Seasonal shedding occurs, but the coat is otherwise low-maintenance when groomed correctly.

 CHARACTER

 Lancashire Heelers are alert, intelligent, and energetic.
 They tend to bond closely with their people and benefit from early, consistent exposure to grooming routines.
-While generally cooperative, they can be opinionated—short, calm grooming sessions work best, especially for nail trimming and drying.
+While generally cooperative, they can be opinionated — short, calm grooming sessions work best, especially for nail trimming and drying.

-Recommended Cindra Grooming Products for the Lancashire Heeler
+Recommended Cindra Grooming Products

-Common Lancashire Heeler Coat Problems & Solutions
+Common Coat Problems & Solutions

 Problem Solution